Getting Approved in Monmouth Beach

 I never thought much of it until one day a former Monmouth Beach resident told me how my dad had really helped him.
 This person had submitted a loan application at the bank to borrow $5,000 (a lot back in the 1970s).
 He was going to use the money to buy and develop a vacant piece of property in town.

-At the time the guy was in his early 30s, had a steady job that didn’t pay a lot, and was a lifelong borough resident.
-My dad knew the man but other members of the loan committee really didn’t.
+At the time the guy was in his early 30s, had a steady job with a modest salary, and was a lifelong borough resident.
+My dad knew him but other members of the loan committee really didn’t.

 According to my father’s standards the applicant came from a good family, was a hard worker and a solid member of the community.
 That was enough for him.
 About the loan dad said: “He’s good for it.”
 The committee ultimately agreed and the loan was approved.
 Turns out the deal was a good one.